 The challenge is to see if experience matches expectation.
 We are using our business intelligence system to weigh the cost of online bill payment, the rate of account cannibalization, balance changes, fees collected, and teller traffic curtailed.
 In the end, we developed an independent view of teller performance plus a standard against which the bank can determine if it has truly displaced costs by encouraging the electronic channels.

 As banking continues to grow in complexity, we have no choice but to use business intelligence to test our assumptions.
-Our president and CEO, David Swanson, insists that “instinct be backed up by facts.”
-In our experience, history offers the best chance of predicting the future.

 The rise of e-banking has not fundamentally changed the…